Romans 5:6-11 By seeking Christ and His righteousness alone, we maximise the power of the blood

 For while we were still helpless, at the right time Christ died for the ungodly.

-While humanity regresses towards eternal destruction, being imprisoned by the power of sin (helpless), Christ died.
-Christ’s sacrifice destroyed the devil’s power freeing humanity to progress towards righteousness.
+While humanity regresses towards eternal destruction, being imprisoned by sin (the corrupt human ego), Christ died.
+Christ’s sacrifice destroyed the devil’s power and the human ego freeing humanity to progress towards righteousness.
 “At the right time” speaks of a divine timing derived from God’s infinite wisdom.

 For one will hardly die for a righteous man; though perhaps for the good man someone would dare even to die.
 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.